NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/center/artificial-intelligence-exploratory-committee)

 **Description:**
 The AI Exploratory Committee explored emerging policies, practices, and applications of artificial intelligence from a county governance perspective.
-It focused on the implications of AI in constituent services, public trust, privacy, security, innovation, and workforce productivity, providing a county-specific lens on this fast-evolving field.
+It focused on the implications of AI in constituent services, public trust, privacy, security, innovation and workforce productivity, providing a county-specific lens on this fast-evolving field.

 ---